csandowich/fitness-buddy/README.md

 Fitness Buddy is a website that allows lone fitness enthusiasts to buddy up with like minded induviduals to go and workout, play a sport, or go hiking, running etc.

-HTML, CSS (semantic-ui), javascript, jQuery and firebase.
+HTML, CSS (semantic-ui), javascript, jQuery, ajax, firebase, weather API and google API.

 https://emmyjarz.github.io/fitness-buddy/